memzsalvatore/How-To-Install-Windows-7-On-Pure-UEFI/README.md

 Put it on (HDD)\EFI\Microsoft\Boot\

-Log out of Adminstrator account and go to CMD then type: net user administrator /active:no
+Log out of Adminstrator account and go to CMD as admimn in your user account then type: net user administrator /active:no

 Reboot the computer and windows 7 should appear.